turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 We've talked about React being modular many times, but what does it look like to have our code and project files be modular?

 One small example is to keep a modular file structure.
 This means that any and all files related to a particular component live in the same directory!
-This is pretty common in React projects, so we recommend setting up your file strucure like this each time you build a new project.
+This is pretty common in React projects, so we recommend setting up your file structure like this each time you build a new project.
 Here's an example :)

 src 📁
 - components 📁